box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegmentMembers.md

 ### Returns

-This function returns a value of type `undefined`.
+This function returns a value of type `ShieldInformationBarrierSegmentMembers`.

 Returns a paginated list of
 shield information barrier segment member objects.